MakieOrg/Makie.jl/docs/src/figure.md

 ## Retrieving Objects From A Figure

 Sometimes users are surprised that indexing into a figure does not retrieve the object placed at that position.
-This is because the `FigurePosition` is needed for plotting, and returning content objects directly would take away that possibility.
+This is because the `GridPosition` is needed for plotting, and returning content objects directly would take away that possibility.
 Furthermore, a `GridLayout` can hold multiple objects at the same position, or have partially overlapping content, so it's not well-defined what should be returned given a certain index.

 To retrieve objects from a Figure you can instead use indexing plus the `contents` or `content` functions.
-The `contents` function returns a Vector of all objects found at the given `FigurePosition`.
+The `contents` function returns a Vector of all objects found at the given `GridPosition`.
 You can use the `exact = true` keyword argument so that the position has to match exactly, otherwise objects contained in that position are also returned.